tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 **server endpoint**

-The server takes in an empty proto type, so we don't have to do any type conversions.
+The server takes in an empty proto type, so we don’t have to do any type conversions.
 We then call a function `client::get_all_orders()` that calls Diesel to return all the data in a table.
 Then we make another function call `client::db_query_to_proto()` to convert our native data into a gRPC sendable form.

 ```rust
 fn get_all_records(&mut self, ctx: RpcContext, _req: protos::empty::Empty, sink: UnarySink<refinery::OrderRecordList>){